ASE A1 Engine Repair Practice Test

 Answer A is wrong.
 White carbon deposits around the electrode indicate a lean fuel condition.

 Answer B is wrong.
-Light tan or light gray colored spark plug tip is considered normal.
+A Light tan or light gray colored spark plug tip is considered normal.
 Today’s fuel-injected engines usually turn the tip a light gray color.
-The center electrode should be square, not rounded; this is because spark readily jumps off a square edge.
+The center electrode should be square, not rounded because the spark readily jumps off a square edge.

 Answer C is correct.
 A bad valve, valve seals, or worn piston rings result in oil burning in the combustion chamber and black carbon deposits on the spark plug tip.